brands-xd/GalaxyBOT/README.md

-# If there's a downtime of the bot please inform the Execs. you can find them here: https://discord.gg/7bDRSbY
+# If there's a downtime of the bot please inform the Execs. you can find them here: https://discord.gg/BtpCabm or type &support-server in a guild where Galaxy is there.
 -  Developed by HasanBrandsXD#4120  -
 =  Powered by Mariott Marquis Bots =